audioh

 Outcome

-Designed an audiobook interface that prioritizes listening flow and contextual discovery.
+An audiobook interface built around listening flow and contextual discovery.

 Impact

-Improved listening completion rates and reduced navigation friction.
+Higher listening completion rates and less navigation friction.

 01 / Project Overview